Leadership philosophy.

 Quality at the different product life cycle stages means, for example:

-• Teams are aligned and appropriate inputs are used when identifying problems, in the problem definition phase.
+Teams are aligned and appropriate inputs are used when defining the problem

-• Design standards are in place, feedback loops incorporated and actionable in the implementation phase.
+Design standards and feedback loops in place during implementation

 I’m an empathetic leader.
 I believe it’s important to get to know the humans you work with, understand their lives and ambitions to enable them to thrive.
 There are four aspects to happy and successful teams.